AminSallah/Flow.Launcher.Plugin.Notion/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K5OBFG2)

 Please also help spread the word by sharing about the Flow launcher Notion Plugin on Twitter, Reddit, or any other social media platform you regularly use.

-# Known Issues

-1. You can't change the database after selecting the multi-select option.
-If so, the plugin will neglect the specified page title, and you'll need to start typing it again from the beginning.

 # Licence
 The source code for this plugin is licensed under MIT.